-PSYC 6000/PS61F - Themes in Applied Psychology (3 credits)
+PSYC6000 - Themes in Applied Psychology (3 credits) (currently taught by Dr. Tracy McFarlane)

 In this course students examine and discuss the theoretical, practical and methodological issues related to Applied Psychology.
-They are also expected to gain information on issues related to professional skills, teaching, consultancy, and interventions as it relates to the Caribbean and the world.
+They are expected to gain information on issues related to professional skills, teaching, consultancy, and interventions as they relate to the Caribbean and the world.

-PSYC 6001/PS62F - Applied Psychology Research Seminar (2 credits; Year Long)
+PSYC6001 - Applied Psychology Research Seminar (2 credits; Year Long)